 27 Permitted frequency bands

-The licensee must operate an amateur foundation station to transmit only on a frequency in a frequency band mentioned in an item in Schedule 3A.
+The licensee must operate an amateur foundation station to transmit only on a frequency in a frequency band mentioned in column 1 of an item in Schedule 3A.

 27A Restrictions on operation of an amateur foundation station

-(1) The licensee of an amateur licence (amateur foundation station) must not authorise another person to operate the licensee’s amateur station if the other person is not a qualified operator or qualified person.
+(1) The holder of the licence must not authorise another person to operate the amateur station authorised by the licence if the other person is not a qualified operator or qualified person.

-(2) The licensee of an amateur licence (amateur foundation station) must not operate an amateur station using automatic mode or computer controlled mode.
+(2) The holder of the licence must not operate an amateur station using automatic mode or computer controlled mode.

-(3) The licensee of an amateur licence (amateur foundation station) must not operate an amateur station that is directly connected to a public telecommunications network.
+(3) The holder of the licence must not operate an amateur station that is directly connected to a public telecommunications network.

 Note An amateur foundation station may be indirectly connected to a public telecommunications network through a gateway operated by another licensee.